Highlands of Gjakova: World wars

 The Bujan Conference was held in the Gjakova Highlands between December 31, 1943, to January 2, 1944, and it was a concrete undertaking by Albanians to unite the Kosovo region with Albania.
 There was not much enthusiasm for the fascist administration throughout Albanian-inhabited lands during World War II, but Kosovo Albanians preferred it over Serbian rule.
 By November 1944, the Yugoslav Partisans had subdued and taken control of Kosovo; Tito's Communists initially promised to allow the inhabitants of Kosovo (of an Albanian majority) to democratically decide on whether they wished to join Albania or Yugoslavia.
 The Bujan Conference confirmed the desire of Kosovo's Albanian majority for unification of Kosovo with Albania, but believing Serbia would not accept it, Tito wound up reneging on his promise and incorporated Kosovo into Yugoslavia instead.

 Tribes

-There are several Albanian tribes centred in the Gjakova Highlands - the aforementioned Krasniqi, Gashi, Bytyqi, Morina, Nikaj and Mërturi (Nikaj and Mërturi are usually grouped together) tribes - who have been integral to the history and the development of the region.
+There are several Albanian tribes centred in the Gjakova Highlands - the aforementioned Krasniqi, Gashi, Bytyqi, Morina, Nikaj and Mërturi (Nikaj and Mërturi are usually grouped together as Nikaj-Mërturi) tribes - who have been integral to the history and the development of the region.
 All of these tribes relied on Gjakova as their closest market town and were traditionally and culturally linked with the town itself.
 However, after the partition of the lands which had Albanian ethnic majority and the subsequent loss of the Ottoman Empire to Serbia and other Balkan countries, many of the Gjakova Highland tribes became destitute after being cut off from their main market town as the region of Kosovo became a part of the Serbian state.
 The tribes of the Gjakova Highlands are known to follow the Kanuni i Malësisë së Madhë, a variant of the Kanun.